wp-plugins/lexi/readme.txt

 If you want to use the title given by the RSS, use `[lexi: configuration, rss, max_items]` or `lexiRSS($configuration, $rss, false, $max_items)`.

-There is a button in the RichText editor created by the plugin to add a Feed.
+There is a button in the editor (the one with the RSS icon) created by the plugin to help you to add feeds in posts or pages.

-This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

 Lexi detects if your site has the __[SimplePie](http://simplepie.org/ "SimplePie: Super-fast, easy-to-use, RSS and Atom feed parsing in PHP.")__ library enabled.
 Since Wordpress 2.8 comes with it by default you don't need to activate anything, but in earlier versions you have to install the __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__ to use it instead MagpieRSS.
 I recomend to use SimplePie.
 Remember to uninstall SimplePieCore if you are using Worpress 2.8 or any latter version.